chrisbevan/skin.pellucid/README.md

 Pellucid is a skin for Kodi Media Centre.

-Built for the living room, Pellucid is a clean and simple Kodi experience designed for maximum usability and minimum fuss.
+Built for the living room, Pellucid is a clean and carefully designed Kodi experience designed for maximum usability and minimum fuss.

+####Additional features

-Skin Shortcuts addon support is available from the Krypton release onwards.
+- Skin Shortcuts addon support is available from the Krypton release onwards.
+- Full PVR / Live TV support

 Discussion thread: http://forum.kodi.tv/forumdisplay.php?fid=267

-Created by theDeadMan with love from Bristol, U.K.
+Created by theDeadMan with, love from Bristol, U.K.